lvshuiyiqing/instcov-1/README.md

 conditions despite of short circuits, you can add `-no-short-circuits` to `instcov`.
 In this case, you can also run `mcdc-scan` faster by using `-analyzer=fast` argument.

+If you are using the script files, modify the corresponding line in `instcov_env` to enable short-circuit handling.

+### Switch statements

+Switch statements are not instrumented by default, you can enable this feature by using `-inst-switch`.
+Note that the branches for `switch` statements are in reverse order of their appearence.
+Besides, the branch id of `switch` statements start from 2.
+This is used to distinguish from binary decisions.
+Besides, switch statements are not analyzed for MC/DC coverage.

+### Assignment operators and variable declarations

+The right hand side (RHS) of assignment operators and variable declarations may also contain logical evaluations.
+By default, `instcov` does not instrument these RHS expressions.
+You can enable this feature by adding `-inst-assignment` to `instcov` arguments.

+To determine whether an RHS expression should be instrumented, `instcov` skips the top-level implicit casts of the RHS expression, and check whether they are logical operators (`&&`, `||` or `!`).
+If yes, it will instrument the RHS expression as normal conditional expressions.

 ## An example output